Cost of solar panels in Ohio (2025)

 Systems also contain mounting equipment, wiring and other devices, such as inverters, batteries or a monitoring system.

-- Solar batteries: A battery stores energy for later use.
-It’s a must if you want real energy independence, and they sometimes cost as much as the panels.
-Prices often depend on the battery’s storage capacity, lifespan, brand and other factors.
+- Solar batteries: Battery storage lets you save energy for later use.
+Solar battery prices depend on the battery’s capacity, life span, brand and other factors.
 Expect to pay between $7,000 and $18,000, though some cost $30,000 or more.

 - Solar inverter: Inverters convert the electricity generated by your solar panels from direct current (DC) to alternating current (AC).
 Inverter costs usually range from $1,000 to $3,000.

 - Monitoring system: Some companies include a solar monitoring system to track how much energy your system produces and if there are any problems.
-If not, you can get one for $80 to $400.
+If not, a standalone system costs $80 to $400.

 Size of your system

 The cost difference between a 6-kilowatt system and a 7-kilowatt system is thousands of dollars.
 To estimate what size system you need, first look up how many kilowatt-hours (kWh) you used last year on your electricity bill.
 Divide that number by 1,200.
 This will be roughly the system size you need.
-For example, if your home used 30,000 kWh last year, you would need a 25-kW system.
+For example, if your home used 20,000 kWh last year, you would need approximately a 16.7-kW system.

 » WATT’S THE DIFFERENCE? kW vs. kWh